-- (1) Includes independent oncology practices to which we provide limited management services, but do not bear the operating costs.

-- (2) Adjusted EBITDA is a "non-GAAP" financial measure with the meaning of Item 10 of Regulation S-K promulgated by the SEC.
-The Company defines adjusted EBITDA as net income (loss) excluding:
+(2) Adjusted EBITDA is a "non-GAAP" financial measure within the meaning of Item 10 of Regulation S-K promulgated by the SEC.
+The Company defines Adjusted EBITDA as net income (loss) adjusting for:

-- Depreciation and amortization,

 - · Interest expense, net,

-- Income tax expense,
+- · Income tax expense,

-- Non-cash addbacks,
+- · Non-cash addbacks,

 - · Share-based compensation,

 - · Goodwill impairment charges,

 - Changes in fair value of liabilities,

 - Unrealized (gains) losses on investments

 - · Practice acquisition-related costs,

-- Practice acquisition deferred purchase price,
+- · Post combination compensation expense,

 - Consulting and legal fees,

-- · Public company transaction costs, and
+- · Infrastructure and workforce costs, and

-- Other specific charges.
+- · Transaction costs.

-The Company includes adjusted EBITDA because it is an important measure upon which our management uses to assess the results of operations, to evaluate factors and trends affecting the business, and to plan and forecast future periods.
+The Company includes Adjusted EBITDA because it is an important measure which our management uses to assess the results of operations, to evaluate factors and trends affecting the business, and to plan and forecast future periods.